 MultiHeadSelfAttention: From Scratch

-This is the core of the Transformer.
-We implement scaled dot-product attention with multiple heads, entirely from linear projections and matrix multiplications:
+The heart of the Transformer.
+Scaled dot-product attention with multiple heads, built entirely from linear projections and matrix multiplications:

 class MultiHeadSelfAttention(nn.Module):